Threat Model

 Description

-Both Light Clients and Colibri rely on the aggregated BLS signature from a sync committee comprising 512 validators.
+Both Light Clients and colibri rely on the aggregated BLS signature from a sync committee comprising 512 validators.
 Given that Ethereum currently has over 1 million active validators, this subset represents a small fraction of the total validator set.
 The concern arises from the possibility that a compromised or malicious sync committee could sign off on invalid blocks, potentially misleading the client.

 Crypto-Economics